If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 You might be able to use babysitting as a bargaining tool to get something that you want to be done.

 Maybe you're not too handy around the house, but a friend or family member is.
 You may need someone to hang some pictures or paint a room for you.
-In exchange for having someone else provide a service for you, you can offer some free babysitting for their kids in return.
+In exchange for having someone else provide a service for you, you can offer some free babysitting for their children in return.

 This kind of bartering is usually a win-win situation where everybody involved gets something that they want.
-Plus it can save everyone some money since everybody is just trading their time and labor.
+Plus it can save some money since everybody is just trading their time and labor.

 You can also offer some free babysitting as a favor for something nice that somebody has done for you.
 Or you can even proactively do a bit of free babysitting to save up some favors that you might be able to cash in later!
-If you babysit your sister's child now, she's way more likely to remember and volunteer to babysit for you if you have kids of your own in the future.
+If you babysit your sister's child now, she's way more likely to remember and volunteer to babysit for you if you have children of your own in the future.

 Even if you aren't expecting to get anything in return, babysitting for free as a favor is just a nice thing to do out of the kindness of your heart for those you care about.